 If you don't have a driver's license when you turn 18, then you can go to the local DPS office to apply for one.
-Be sure to bring the proper identification including your Social Security card, a car to take your driving test in that has current registration and inspections stickers and insurance, proof of completion of adult driver education, and money for the fees unless you are still in foster care and bring the Foster Youth Driver License Fee Waiver from your caseworker.
+Be sure to bring the proper identification including your Social Security card, proof of identity, proof of citizenship, proof of residing in Texas for at least 30 days, the Driver License Application, a car to take your driving test in that has current registration and inspections stickers and insurance, proof of completion of an adult driver education class, and money for the fees unless you are still in foster care and bring the Foster Youth Driver License Fee Waiver that you will need to request from your caseworker.
 You should call the local DPS office or visit the DPS website before going to apply to find out exactly what you need to bring.
 When you apply, you will also need to pass a rules test, a signs test, a vision exam and an actual driving test.
+You can find more information and links on the Texas Foster Youth Justice Project's legal resource page on Drivers Licenses: texasfosteryouth.org/legal-resources/legal-resources-for-youth/legal-documents/.